 How assets are divided in a divorce

-One of the most stressful elements of ending a relationship is the process of dividing up your assets and debts.
+One of the most stressful elements of ending a relationship is the division of assets.
 There are no hard and fast rules regarding property settlement so it is important that you seek advice from a qualified family lawyer to ensure you receive your fair share.

 What is a property settlement?

 Property settlement is the process by which assets and liabilities are divided following the end of a marriage or de facto relationship.
-It should be noted that property settlement is a completely separate process to formal divorce.
-Division of assets, or deciding “who gets what” can happen immediately after separation whereas couples must wait 12 months to divorce.
+Property settlement is a completely separate process to formal divorce.
+Division of assets can happen immediately after separation whereas couples must wait 12 months to divorce.

 What assets are included in a property settlement?